mantomas/small_things/README.md

 ## one-line.py
 Simple line-break remover.
 Uses Tkinter as GUI, nothing fancy.
 You can choose a string to replace line-breaks or decide if you want to remove multiple spaces.
 ![one_line.png](img/one_line.png)

-## stars.py
-Short code to draw given number of "stars" using turtle graphics - with random size, shape and position.
-Just for fun.